whtsky/pixelmatch-py/README.md

 - `aa_color` — The color of anti-aliased pixels in the diff output in `[R, G, B]` format. `[255, 255, 0]` by default.
 - `diff_color` — The color of differing pixels in the diff output in `[R, G, B]` format. `[255, 0, 0]` by default.
 - `diff_mask` — Draw the diff over a transparent background (a mask), rather than over the original image.
 Will not draw anti-aliased pixels (if detected).
+- `fail_fast` - If true, will return after first different pixel.

 Compares two images, writes the output diff and returns the number of mismatched pixels.